t-martin/qmail/README.md

 ### Sending the email

 Once the HTML body has been generated, it can be send using `.mail.send`.
-This takes five paramers:
+This takes five parameters:

    * The 'from' address (string)
    * The 'to' address (string containing "," delimited list of recipient email addresses)